csiv23/100-days-of-code/log.md

 **Today's Progress**: Worked on [Flexbox Zombies](https://mastery.games/flexboxzombies/) exercises.

 **Thoughts**: Today I continued working on Flexbox Zombies, and got through four of the chapters which covered flex-basis, flex-order, flex-wrap, and align-content.
 I decided to take a break from the Landing Page project for today, but I'm going to get back to it tomorrow.

+### Day 11: June 10th, 2022

+**Today's Progress**: Finished work on [Flexbox Zombies](https://mastery.games/flexboxzombies/) exercises, worked on Landing Page from [The Odin Project](www.theodinproject.com),

+**Thoughts**: I am SO happy I took the time to go through Flexbox Zombies.
+Working on the Landing Page Project felt like a breeze.
+I have one more section left to do, but I'm so happy with how its turning out.
+I feel like I fully understand Flexbox, so I'm ecstatic.
+I can't wait to finish up the project tomorrow.